 - Doctor Robotnik has fun with these.
 Bonus points for the Doomsday Project from the cartoon, which was central to the show's climactic story arc, but was presented for most of it as not much more than a big, enigmatic machine that he was really excited about.

-- Singularity has the E99 Bomb, an explosive device the size of a football that represented Stalin's answer to America's military superiority.
+- Singularity has the E99 Bomb, an explosive device the size of a football that represented Useful Notes/'s answer to America's military superiority.
 In an Alternate History, Nikita Khruschev deployed it against the US East Coast in a preemptive attack.
 There was no more East Coast after that.

 - One of the songs in Mega Man ZX is even called Doomsday Device.
 It's a pretty awesome track.
 Have a listen.